steob92/VTS-SimPipe/README.md

 ## Installation

+The simulation pipeline is configured to run in Docker/Apptainer containers.
+Images can be downloaded from the package registry of this repository.

 ### CORSIKA containers

 Requires the tar package with the CORSIKA tar software to be available in the main directory of `VTSSimPipe`.